-† Ideal frequency = 32,768 Hz

-- a) If the oscillator is faster then ideal (negative result form step 2), the RCFGCAL register value needs to be negative.
-This causes the specified number of clock pulses to be subtracted from the timer counter once every minute. - b) If the oscillator is slower then ideal (positive result from step 2) the RCFGCAL register value needs to be positive.
-This causes the specified number of clock pulses to be subtracted from the timer counter once every minute. - Divide the number of error clocks per minute by 4 to get the correct CAL value and load the RCFGCAL register with the correct value.
+- † Ideal frequency = 32,768 Hz - a) If the oscillator is faster then ideal (negative result form Step 2), the RCFGCAL register value needs to be negative.
+This causes the specified number of clock pulses to be subtracted from the timer counter, once every minute. - b) If the oscillator is slower then ideal (positive result from Step 2), the RCFGCAL register value needs to be positive.
+This causes the specified number of clock pulses to be subtracted from the timer counter, once every minute. - Divide the number of error clocks per minute by 4 to get the correct CAL<7:0> bits value and load the RCFGCAL register with the correct value.

-(Each 1-bit increment in CAL adds or subtracts 4 pulses).
+(Each 1-bit increment in the CALx bits value adds or subtracts 4 pulses).

-Writes to the lower half of the RCFGCAL register should only occur when the timer is turned off, or immediately after the rising edge of the seconds pulse.
+Writes to the lower half of the RCFGCAL register should only occur when the timer is turned off or immediately after the rising edge of the seconds pulse.